Categories

 Journey Home.
 Isn’t that where we are always heading?

 This blog is an attempt to make sense of a life through writing and photographs.
-During the coronavirus pandemic I retired from outside paid work and began posting here almost daily.
-It has become a public diary.
+During the coronavirus pandemic I retired from outside paid work and began posting here more.
+In 2025, this is a place to get my daily writing pump primed.
+I write a short post most days to get to work on the autobiography I hope to publish in 2026.

 Read my most popular post Autobiography in 1,000 Words to learn more about me.